 After the traverse the passage meanders until you pop your head out of a dig and then crawl back to a recognizable junction where we saw the hanging curtains earlier.
 We had finished the round trip and done if fairly quickly so we headed back down past the curtains and scrambled up a smooth flowstone climb on the left and made our way to along Column Passage to The Column, which is well worth the visit.
 We then went back down to the stream to a fork which lead us back up to the Toast Rack, this time crossing Pluto’s Bath.
 I successfully crossed it without getting soaked due to my long legs.
 Lee got a bit wet!

 We made our way out and back up the hill, to the showers and changing facilities at Penwyllt.
 It was a great trip and you can see why it’s a classic caving must do for any aspiring caver.
 It takes less 4 hours, its good practice for navigating, it has every variety of cave challenges, none of which are too extreme or unpleasant and it’s stunning.
 It’s a lot of fun and having a warm shower and a roaring fire to follow it up makes a perfect day.

 - Monday 4th September 2017 – The Talisman

-We meet on the first Monday of the month.
+We meet on the first Monday of the month, except where that falls on a bank holiday, in which case we meet on the second Monday.
 New members are always welcome, experienced and inexperienced alike, just come along to The Talisman, Market Square, Brynmawr and make yourself known.
 We try to start at 8:00pm.